JConquers/PRepo1/README.md

 Project Goals:

 Constrained by deadline; I could not take this project to what I had anticipated, but that doesn’t mean I leave hopes and stop making efforts.
 Here is what I am trying to take it to: User oriented-account based service where user creates his account wherein he specifies his mailID, twitter and instagram handles (obviously optional) and other such things.
-Next time the user logs in to his account he would be able to see his past quizzes and progress.
+This explains the existence of buttons on prompt0.html which are inactive right now like 'Login','Signup',etc. Next time the user logs in to his account he would be able to see his past quizzes and progress.
 Another feature I want to add is that user can specify his exam dates in advance, then based on the topic Lexicon will create and schedule a set of quizzes based on that topic and as per the schedule the user will receive a reminder mail one day prior to the quizzes.
 This way the user can prepare better for his exams.
-Another thing I am working on is to find efficient algorithms to create the ‘questions’ array by parsing the quiz string because at present it is not able to handle those cases when a code snippet needs to be displayed.
+Another thing I am working on is to find efficient algorithms to create the ‘questions’ array by parsing the quiz string so that question text, answer options and correct answer can be segregated regardless of the format in which quiz is received.
 Currently it is using gpt-3/3.5 model of OpenAI whose results are sometimes inconsistent with the standard of questions.
 This can be solved by using gpt-4 or as OpenAI improves its models.